For more information or to schedule an appointment, please call 847.570.1700.

 disease or condition before any symptoms appear.
 Experts recommend routine

-colon cancer.
-Your doctor may recommend earlier or more frequent testing if you have a higher risk for colon cancer.
+Your doctor may recommend earlier and more frequent testing if you have a higher risk for colorectal cancer.
 Talk to

 your doctor about when you should be tested.